mariohernandez/mariohernandezio/src/blog/storybook-variations.md

 {% endraw %}

 * The **modifier** field has a specific CSS class we will pass: `card--horizontal`.
 This class will allow us to change the layout of the card to be in horizontal direction.
-* The **image** field has a different version of our image.
+* The **image** field uses a different image altogether.
 The image has been cropped in square aspect ratio for better fitting of this variation.
 * Finally, the **cta** field is empty, meaning we don't want to print a button on this variation.

-Maybe I exagerated when I said that this variation has too many changes, but my point is that in cases when your stories do require a lot of changes, using a different yml file may help you keep your stories.jsx file a lot neater and clean.
+Maybe I exagerated when I said that this variation has too many changes, but my point is that in cases when your stories do require a lot of changes, using a different yml file may help you keep your stories.jsx file a lot neater and cleaner.

 * The first step is one we haven't done before.
 Inside `card.stories.jsx` somewhere around line 5 (after the last import in the file), add the following import: